I am very pleased to welcome you to St Teresa's Catholic Infant and Nursery School at this exciting time in our journey.

 We are committed to safeguarding and promoting the welfare of children and young people.

 We are a Roman Catholic Voluntary Aided School catering for children from 3 - 7 years of age (Nursery to year Two).
 We are situated next to St Teresa's Parish Church in Birkdale, Southport.

 We pride ourselves on being a small friendly school where all adults, from the lunch time staff to the headteacher, quickly get to know all of our children.
 Our aim is to foster a love of learning in all of our children through understanding their learning styles, interests and offering the appropriate level of challenge and support for each individual child.
 We are passionate about developing the whole child - academically, socially and spiritually.
 At St Teresa's it is our mission to build our children's independence, confidence and resilience.
 We want every one of our children to achieve their full potential and for them to take pride in their own and others' achievements.

 There are strong links between St Teresa's church and school.
 There are children's Masses that are held six times a year on a Sunday and also Masses held on special occasions during the year in the school hall.
 The children are encouraged to participate in all of these Masses; they take part in the offertory procession and do all the readings.
 A number of parishioners come into the school to work with the children.
 Social activities are organised for both parish and school together.

-We offer Breakfast club for all children daily from 8am.
+We offer Wake Up and Shake Up club for all children daily from 8am.